Skip to Content

 How does climate affect snake hibernation?

-Climate plays a pivotal role in snake hibernation, or brumation.
+Climate plays a big role in snake brumation.

 What Should I Do if I Encounter a Snake in Brumation?